BlissRoms-x86/platform_vendor_branding/README.md

 #### Step 3:

-Run the `update.sh` script to start generate the makefiles and permissions.xml automatically
+Run the `update.sh` script from inside this project folder to start generate the makefiles and permissions.xml automatically

 Example:

 	$ bash update.sh 1

+#### Step 4:

+From here we can cd back to our project directory and run:

+	$ . build/envsetup.sh

+#### Step 5:

+Then we can then run `check_patchsets` to apply all the required changes for the project (On some updates, there is a chance of patchsets not applying cleanly.
+Some work will be needed to resolve patch conflicts before continuing to the next step)

+#### Step 6:

+After patches apply successfully, you can use the following command to start a clean build:

+	$ build-x86

+When compile is complete, you can then find your .iso file in the iso/ folder

 ## Overlays included: